metaverse-systems/libpkce/README-CONFIG.md

   If not provided, you'll need to manually construct the authorization URL.
 The template should follow your OAuth2 provider's authorization endpoint format.

+- **`token_url`**: The OAuth2 token exchange URL template with placeholders that will be automatically replaced:
+  - `{tenant_id}`: Replaced with the tenant_id value
+  - `{client_id}`: Replaced with the client_id value

+  This is the endpoint where the authorization code will be exchanged for access tokens.
+If not provided, defaults to Microsoft's token endpoint for backward compatibility.

 - **`redirect_uri`**: Must match one of the redirect URIs configured in your app registration with your OAuth2 provider.
 The local server will listen on this URI's port.

 - **`scope`**: Controls what permissions your application requests.
 Scopes vary by provider: